elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-is-the-numerator-used-in-measures-of-disease-frequency-determined.md

 url: /learn/health-studies/questions/how-is-the-numerator-used-in-measures-of-disease-frequency-determined
 score: -1.0
 related_article1:
-    id: 163332
+    id: 163237
-    title: How is prevalence calculated, and what does it indicate about a population?
+    title: >-
+        What are the limitations of using person-years of observation in epidemiological studies?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-prevalence-calculated-and-what-does-it-indicate-about-a-population
+    url: /learn/health-studies/questions/what-are-the-limitations-of-using-personyears-of-observation-in-epidemiological-studies
 related_article2:
-    id: 163346
+    id: 163227
-    title: How do cause-specific and age-specific rates differ, and why are they important in risk assessment?
+    title: >-
+        What is the significance of measuring disease frequency over a consistent time interval?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-causespecific-and-agespecific-rates-differ-and-why-are-they-important-in-risk-assessment
+    url: /learn/health-studies/questions/what-is-the-significance-of-measuring-disease-frequency-over-a-consistent-time-interval
 related_article3:
-    id: 163336
+    id: 163077
-    title: What is the relationship between prevalence, incidence rate, and disease duration?
+    title: >-
+        How is the population attributable proportion (PAR%) calculated, and why is it important in public health?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-relationship-between-prevalence-incidence-rate-and-disease-duration
+    url: /learn/health-studies/questions/how-is-the-population-attributable-proportion-par-calculated-and-why-is-it-important-in-public-health
 related_article4:
-    id: 163245
+    id: 163338
-    title: How do cause-specific and age-specific rates differ, and why are they important in risk assessment?
+    title: >-
+        What are the limitations of using person-years of observation in epidemiological studies?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-causespecific-and-agespecific-rates-differ-and-why-are-they-important-in-risk-assessment
+    url: /learn/health-studies/questions/what-are-the-limitations-of-using-personyears-of-observation-in-epidemiological-studies
 related_article5:
-    id: 163075
+    id: 163286
-    title: How do absolute measures of association differ from relative measures in epidemiology?
+    title: >-
+        What are the limitations of using crude rates in epidemiological studies?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-absolute-measures-of-association-differ-from-relative-measures-in-epidemiology
+    url: /learn/health-studies/questions/what-are-the-limitations-of-using-crude-rates-in-epidemiological-studies
 ---

 &nbsp;